 Allow it to spend warm spring and summers days outdoors, if feasible.
-During its active growth, water moderately and apply a balanced liquid fertilizer every 4 weeks.
+During its active growth, water moderately and apply a balanced liquid fertilizer every four weeks.
 Water sparingly in winter.

 Care of Spiderwort Plants

 These plants like to be kept fairly moist, so water regularly, especially if you’re growing them in containers.
 Cutting the plants back once flowering has ceased can often promote a second bloom and will help prevent re-seeding.
-Cut the stems back about 8-12 inches from the ground.
+Cut the stems back about 8 to 12 inches from the ground.